exratione/protractor-selenium-server-vagrant/README.md

 stable versions of every package from the default Ubuntu and NPM repositories.

 For example, in Q2 2014 there was a blocking issue in the interaction between the libGL library and Chromium in Ubuntu 14.04.
-As of Q1 2015 for Ubuntu 14.04 there is (a) a [blocking issue][6] in the interaction between current latest release versions of Protractor and PhantomJS, (b) [another blocking issue][7] in the interaction between Selenium 2.44.0 and Firefox 35.0.
-You are not even safe to back down to Ubuntu 12.04 where things have been more stable, as there versions of Chromedriver and Chromium have slipped out of sync with one another as of Q1 2015.
+In Q1 2015 for Ubuntu 14.04 there was a [blocking issue][6] in the interaction between current latest release versions of Protractor and PhantomJS, and [another blocking issue][7] in the interaction between Selenium 2.44.0 and Firefox 35.0.
+You are not even safe to back down to Ubuntu 12.04 where things have been more stable in the past, as there versions of Chromedriver and Chromium slipped out of sync with one another in Q1 2015.

 The provisioning used here installs the latest generally available releases for all items of interest exception for Selenium, where the version must be